aherbert/gdsc-smlm/docs/analysis_plugins.rst

 Results
 ~~~~~~~

-The plugin will extract all the contiguous tracks from all the input datasets that sistisfy the length criteria.
+The plugin will extract all the contiguous tracks from all the input datasets that satisfy the length criteria.
 The number of tracks and their average length are recorded to the ``ImageJ`` log window.
 For each track the diffusion features are computed.
 The count of insignificant anomalous diffusion coefficients is recorded in the ``ImageJ`` log window.
 This can be used to assess if the alpha coefficient should be ignored when fitting a mixture multivariate Gaussian model to the data.
 For reference an unmixed (1 component) model is created and the log-likelihood recorded.
 The number of components is increased up to the ``Max components`` limit until either the Expectation-Maximisation algorithm fails to converge, the new model is not significant or the mixture contains a fraction below the configured ``Min weight`` level.
 At each increase in number of components the log-likelihood of the model is recorded to the ``ImageJ`` log window.

 The model is used to classify each data point into a component.
 The data point is assigned to the component with the highest weighted probability from the mixture.
 A smoothing window of size 3 is used on the initial assignments to eliminate isolated assignments.
 If an assignment's two immediate neighbours are the same class and different from the assignment then the point is reassigned using the neighbour class.
 The number of re-labelled assignments is reported to the ``ImageJ`` log window.